- Latin America

-Offering an unparalleled combination of culture, cuisine, history and stunning natural beauty, Japan has long been a top market for qualified English teachers.
+Offering an unparalleled combination of culture, cuisine, history and stunning natural beauty, Japan has long been a top market for qualified English teachers to teach ESL abroad.

 Highlights of teaching English in Japan:

 - Make enough to save $600-$800 a month after expenses.

 - Remote hiring is a common practice in Japan, meaning you can get hired to teach English from home so you have a job waiting for you before you depart.

 - Step back in time while strolling through the historic streets of medieval cities like Kyoto and mesmerize your senses amid the uber-modern city center of Tokyo.

-Another great destination for teaching ESL overseas, Taiwan is located on an island off the southeast coast of China, Taiwan offers a unique opportunity to experience Chinese culture in a subtropical environment (think Florida or Jamaica).
+Another great destination for teaching ESL overseas, Taiwan is located on an island off the southeast coast of China and offers a unique opportunity to experience Chinese culture in a subtropical environment (think Florida or Jamaica).
 In addition, Taiwan has had one of the lowest cases of COVID-19 in the world.

 Highlights of teaching English in Taiwan: